Indian Independence Act 1947

 The Indian Independence Act 1947 (10 & 11 Geo.
 6. c.
 30) is an act of the Parliament of the United Kingdom that partitioned British India into the two new independent dominions of India and Pakistan.
-The act received Royal Assent on 18 July 1947 and thus modern-day India and Pakistan, comprising west (modern day Pakistan) and east (modern day Bangladesh) regions, came into being on 15 August.
+On 15 July 1947 the House of Commons voted for the bill and the House of Lords gave its consent on the next day.
+The act received Royal Assent on 18 July 1947 and thus India and Pakistan (the latter including modern-day Bangladesh) came into being on 15 August.
 (Note: Independence was at midnight on the 14/15 August, Pakistan chose to celebrate independence on the 14th and India on the 15th.)

 The legislature representatives of the Indian National Congress, the Muslim League, and the Sikh community came to an agreement with Lord Mountbatten, then Viceroy and Governor-General of India, on what has come to be known as the 3 June Plan or Mountbatten Plan.

 Prelude

 Attlee's announcement

 Clement Attlee, the prime minister of the United Kingdom, announced on 20 February 1947 that: